 3. Brad Pitt Grove OK, he doesn't really have one, but the Hollywood hunk recently hiked in Humboldt Redwoods State Park and chose this lush spot in the Grieg French Bell Grove for a relaxing Pitt stop.
 See more Brad in the big trees here: bit.ly/pitthumboldt

-4. Corkscrew Tree This photogenic oddity has four trunks intertwined together as they reach up skyward.
-Located in Redwood National & State Parks, just north of Big Tree on the Newton Drury Scenic Parkway.
-Children find its twisting nooks irresistible to explore.
+4. Corkscrew Tree This unique redwood is four trunks intertwined together as they reach up skyward.
+Located in Redwood National & State Parks, just north of Big Tree on the Newton Drury Scenic Parkway, it is a great Selfie op!

 5. Tall Trees Grove The discovery of the world's tallest tree in this hidden old growth forest led to the creation of Redwood National Park in 1968.
 Pick up a free permit to hike to grove, considered by some the most beautiful in the park, at the visitor center in Orick.
 While Tall Tree lost its title, the current recordholder remains hidden in an undisclosed location nearby.

 6. Giant Tree Not the tallest redwood, but this specimen in Humboldt Redwoods State Park is pretty much the best in show.
 Designated the National Champion Coast Redwood for having the best combination of height, diameter and crown spread, it could be dubbed Big Beauty.
 Perhaps the largest redwood in terms of mass, it is in the park's Rockefeller Forest, the world's largest stand of old growth redwoods, 10,000 acres!